Umami Pot

 Step 1

 Heat water and sugar in a pot.
-Once the sugar is completely dissolved in the water, turn off the heat and let it cool.
+Once the sugar has completely dissolved, remove the pot from the heat and let it cool.

 yuzu sorbet_instruction-2